libuv/libuv/docs/src/fs.rst

 .. c:member:: ssize_t uv_fs_t.result

     Result of the request. < 0 means error, success otherwise.
-On requests such as :c:func:`uv_fs_read` or :c:func:`uv_fs_write` it indicates the amount of data that was read or written, respectively.
+This field is always set, regardless of the request being sync or async.

+    For synchronous calls, the result of each operation is this field.

+    Check each function's documentation to check if the field has an extended meaning.

 .. c:member:: uv_stat_t uv_fs_t.statbuf